SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_Italia_Confidence_Monitoring_Manager.md

 - Multicast C
 - Multicast D

-The page also contains a **Refresh** button, which allows to perform a service detection whenever the user clicks on it, and an **Auto Remove** togglebutton which if set to On, removes automatically services that are no longer being detected.
+The page also contains a **Refresh** button, which allows to perform a service detection whenever the user clicks on it, and an **Auto Remove** toggle button which if set to On, removes automatically services that are no longer being detected.